-1. Supply the following information about the Mo-99/Tc-99m generators used in this radiopharmacy.
-Manufacturer Wet or dry column?
-Size (Mo-99 activity at calibration) 2.
-For "dry" column generators, what volume of saline is added to the generator?
-What size evacuated vials are used to collect the eluate?
-3. Is the eluate concentration approximately the same from one elution to the next?
-4. How often is a particular generator eluted?
-5. Calculate the elution efficiency of one of the generators in use at this facility.
-Show all you work.
-6. For how many days is a generator used?
+Wet or dry column?

+Size (Mo-99 activity at calibration)

+- 2. For "dry" column generators, what volume of saline is added to the generator?
+What size evacuated vials are used to collect the eluate? - 3.
+Is the eluate concentration approximately the same from one elution to the next? - 4.
+How often is a particular generator eluted? - 5.
+Calculate the elution efficiency of one of the generators in use at this facility.
+Show all your work. - 6.
+For how many days is a generator used?